davidjgoss/cucumber-puppeteer-typescript-starter/README.md

 This starter is designed for projects you know will eventually become pretty large.
 And I would recommend [TypeScript](https://www.typescriptlang.org/) for _any_ medium-to-large sized JavaScript project because of all the safety and efficiency it brings.

 This starter makes use of Cucumber's `require-module` option to have TypeScript code compiled on the fly when you run, so you don't need to compile to JavaScript as a pre-step to running your tests.

-## Todo

-- Profiles